atxwang/atxwang.github.io/myrecs.md

 **books**:

-currently reading: *When Languages Die* by K. David Harrison
+currently reading: *Portnoy's Complaint* by Philip Roth

-what's next: *Portnoy's Complaint* by Philip Roth, *The Name of the Rose* by Umberto Eco, *The Invisibility Cloak* by Ge Fei
+what's next: *The Signal and the Noise* by Nate Silver, *The Name of the Rose* by Umberto Eco, *The Invisibility Cloak* by Ge Fei

 my all times: *Slouching Towards Bethlehem* by Joan Didion, *One Hundred Years of Solitude* by Gabriel Garcia Marquez, *The Three-Body Problem* by Cixin Liu